Introduction to Television Production

 Creative video production in out-of-studio locations; includes concept development, audience analysis, cinematography, audio sweetening, lighting, digital editing.
 Includes the creation of commercials, dramatic and documentary production.

-A creative, video production course in which students travel to international and/or domestic locations to produce a film.
+A creative production course in which students travel to international and/or domestic locations to produce a film.
 As a production unit, students will engage in all elements of the production process, including research, writing, cinematography, editing, and distribution.
 The location, genre, and film style of each production will vary each year.
 Indicative work includes documentary, ethnographic, and narrative filmmaking.

 View All Media Studies Course Offerings PDF